Mr. Jessup, a 55-year-old man, is operated on for a cerebral tumo... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Mr. Jessup, a 55-year-old man, is operated on for a cerebral tumor.
-About a month later, he appears at his physician's office complaining of excessive thirst.
-He claims to have been drinking about 20 liters of water daily for the past week and says he has been voiding nearly continuously.
-A urine sample is collected and its specific gravity is reported as 1.001.
-What is your diagnosis of Mr. Jessup's problem?
-What connection might exist between his previous surgery and his present problem?
+About one month later, he complains that he is excessively thirsty and that he has been voiding almost continuously.
+A urine sample is collected, and its specific gravity is 1.001.
+What is your diagnosis of Mr. Jessup's problem, and how might it be related to his previous surgery?

 Verified Solution